SNaveenMathew/snaveenmathew.github.io/index.md

     - An old version of the application is live! [[Link to the application](https://snaveenmathew.shinyapps.io/unsupervised_exoplanet/)]
         - Demo details: username: `user1`, password: `pass1`
 - Reinforcement learning for traffic control [[Blog post](https://medium.com/@snaveenmathew/lessons-from-my-internship-and-immediate-aftermath-40edacfa0b85)]
-    - I applied for 2 patents.
+    - I applied for 2 patents in reinforcement learning and federated learning respectively.
 I'm currently working on a publication

 Information on my past research work in academia can be found below: